labdaddy/KVM/KVM-setup.md

 ### Ubuntu based systems:
-- For Ubuntu 10.04 - 18.04: `sudo apt-get install qemu-kvm libvirt-bin ubuntu-vm-builder bridge-utils virt-manager virtinst cpu-checker virt-viewer`
+##### For Ubuntu 10.04 - 18.04: `sudo apt-get install qemu-kvm libvirt-bin ubuntu-vm-builder bridge-utils virt-manager virtinst cpu-checker virt-viewer`
-- For newer Ubuntu systems like 18.10, 19 or 20.
-Use: `sudo apt-get install qemu-kvm libvirt-daemon-system libvirt-clients bridge-utils virt-manager`
+##### For newer Ubuntu systems like 20.
+Use: `sudo apt install qemu-kvm libvirt-daemon-system libvirt-clients bridge-utils virtinst virt-manager`
-- Straight from the Ubuntu website:
-1. libvirt-bin provides libvirtd which you need to administer qemu and kvm instances using libvirt
-2. qemu-kvm (kvm in Karmic and earlier) is the backend
-3. ubuntu-vm-builder powerful command line tool for building virtual machines
+- qemu-kvm - software that provides hardware emulation for the KVM hypervisor.
+- libvirt-daemon-system - configuration files to run the libvirt daemon as a system service.
+- libvirt-clients - software for managing virtualization platforms.
-4. bridge-utils provides a bridge from your network to the virtual machines
+- bridge-utils - a set of command-line tools for configuring ethernet bridges.bridge-utils provides a bridge from your network to the virtual machines
+- virtinst - a set of command-line tools for creating virtual machines.
+- virt-manager - an easy-to-use GUI interface and supporting command-line utilities for managing virtual machines through libvirt.
-- Check KVM readiness: `sudo virt-host-validate`.
+##### Check KVM readiness: `sudo virt-host-validate`.
 Can also check with" `lsmod | grep kvm`
 - Add user to libvirt groups: `cat /etc/group | grep libvirt | awk -F':' {'print $1'} | xargs -n1 sudo adduser $USER`
 - Add user to KVM group: sudo adduser $USER kvm THIS IS VERY IMPORTANT.
 If you forget to do this on Ubuntu you will get an error of: ERROR unsupported configuration: CPU mode 'custom' for x86_64 kvm domain on x86_64 host is not supported by hypervisor.
 And troubleshooting this will be a pain.
 - Login again and check group membership: `exec su -l $USER then id | grep libvirt`